jrenaud90/TidalPy/Documentation/material_x/material_eos.md

 A material equation-of-state model returns a mass density [kg m$^{-3}$].
 The analytic models return it as a function of the local pressure [Pa]; the interpolated model returns it as a function of radius [m].
 All four answer through the same call, `calc_density(pressure, temperature=0.0, radius=0.0)`, so the whole-planet solve does not need to know which kind it is holding.

-The models follow the same pattern as the rheology, viscosity, cooling, and radiogenics hierarchies: an abstract base deriving from `PhysicsBase`, concrete subclasses, a name-based factory, and shared serialization.
+All of the models are built on an abstract base class deriving from `PhysicsBase`.
 The analytic models are isothermal: the temperature argument exists for interface uniformity and is not currently used.

 ## Inheritance

 ```
 c_TidalPyBaseClass
   └── c_PhysicsBase
         └── c_MaterialEOSBase  (abstract)
               ├── c_ConstantDensityEOS  aliases "constant", "uniform", "constant_density"
               ├── c_BirchMurnaghanEOS   aliases "bm", "birch_murnaghan", "birch-murnaghan"
               ├── c_VinetEOS            alias "vinet"
               └── c_InterpolatedEOS     aliases "interp", "interpolate", "interpolated"
 ```

 The base declares `calc_density(pressure, temperature, radius)` pure virtual and adds four optional radius-varying getters, described below.
 The Cython classes mirror the hierarchy: `MaterialEOSBase`, `ConstantDensityEOS`, `BirchMurnaghanEOS`, `VinetEOS`, `InterpolatedEOS`.

-## The four models
+## Models

 | Model (aliases) | Density from | Parameters |
 |---|---|---|